 They agreed to make economies open, with hopes to complete a comprehensive economic partnership within 2018, after meeting the visiting Indian PM Narendra Modi. – Jokowi Widodo, Indonesian President

-Widodo also added that more Indian tourists are visiting his country, with a sharp rise of 28% to almost 500,000 in 2017; and that India is the largest export trading partner of Indonesia in South and Central Asia, bearing a value of around $15 billion.
-Sources say that agreement eyes to take this valuation up to triple, to $50 billion by 2025, doubling efforts.
+Widodo also added that more Indian tourists are visiting his country, with a sharp rise of 28% to almost 500,000 in 2017, and that India is the largest export trading partner of Indonesia in South and Central Asia, bearing a value of around $15 billion.
+Sources say that the agreement eyes to take this valuation up to triple, to $50 billion by 2025, doubling efforts.

 Meanwhile, analysts note that the India-Indonesia agreements on defense and maritime upgrades come at a concerning time regarding the Chinese rise of maritime influence in the region.

-Some other notable areas that are impacted by the agreements are economic potential openings in various areas, promotion of energy-efficiency and renewable energy technologies, enhancement of air traffic rights, and resolving trade and investment issues in palm oil products and industries.
+Some other notable areas that are impacted by the agreements are potential economic openings in various areas, promotion of energy efficiency and renewable energy technologies, enhancement of air traffic rights, and resolving trade and investment issues in palm oil products and industries.